Asoul/blog.asoul.tw/source/_posts/20240914-keelung-art-residency.md

 <img src="/images/20240914/AAA_6375.jpg">

-We are profoundly grateful for the opportunity to participate in this residency.
+We are grateful for the opportunity to participate in this residency.
 It has been an enriching experience that has profoundly impacted our lives.
 Our artistic journey continues to unfold...

 <img src="/images/20240914/AAA_8506.jpg">